-Called by some critics a “Catholic neocon” or a “theocon,” George Weigel is a Catholic theologian based at the conservative Ethics and Public Policy Center (EPPC) and a charter signatory of the neoconservative Project for the New American Century (PNAC).
-He has been an important member of the neoconservative political faction for decades and part of a small group of rightist religious scholars, many of them conservative Catholics (including the American Enterprise Institute's Michael Novak and the Institute on Religion and Public Life's Richard John Neuhaus) who have worked to turn back the secular tradition in U.S. politics.
+George Weigel is a theologian often described as a "neoconservative Catholic."
+He is a "distinguished senior fellow" at the Ethics and Public Policy Center (EPPC) and was a founding signatory to the neoconservative Project for the New American Century (PNAC).
+Weigel is considered to be a leading member of a small group of hawkish religious scholars, many of whom are conservative Catholics (including the American Enterprise Institute's Michael Novak and the Institute on Religion and Public Life's Richard John Neuhaus), who have worked to turn back the secular tradition in U.S. politics.

 Other "lessons" according to Weigel include the need to eliminate consideration of Islam as one of the "three religions of the Book" (the other two being Judaism and Christianity); the idea that "cultural self-confidence is indispensable to victory in the long-term struggle against jihadism"; and the recognition that "great human questions, including the great questions of public life, are ultimately theological."